The international academic journal designed to support you in your clinical practice, midwifery education, studies and research.

 Labour & Birth

-Baby Friendly Initiative university education standards create positive changes in midwifery students’ reported knowledge, three-year case study – Helen McIntyre, Diane Fraser
+Baby Friendly Initiative university education create positive changes in midwifery students’ reported attitude when supporting mothers with infant feeding, three year case study By Helen McIntyre, Diane Fraser

 Neonatal & Infancy